Corporate Governance

 1. Method for determination of policies

-2. Policy Overview
+2. Overview of the Policy

-(1) Matters relating to both Directors and Executive Officers
+(i) Matters relating to both Directors and Executive Officers

 Compensation for Directors consists of a monthly compensation.